Aveglia/vAMPirus/docs/HelpDocumentation.md

 Once you have everything set up and you have edited the parameters of interest in your configuration file you can run the following launch command for a full analysis:

-   nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --pcASV --stats
+   nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --stats

 This launch command will run all aspects of the vAMPirus workflow on your data and spit out final reports for each clustering %ID and technique.